15 Rare Books Worth a Fortune

 Author Ian Fleming released Casino Royale, the first novel in what would be the James Bond book series in April 1953.
 The title’s initial run was a big success with British publishers Jonathan Cape printing more than 4,700 copies.
 Casino Royale sold out in a matter of a few months, as the demand for more adventures with James Bond grew in the United Kingdom.

 Casino Royale became a rare first edition due to its dust jacket, which is nearly impossible to keep in near mint condition.
 A copy in good condition can fetch more than $40,000, while pristine copies can garner $130,000.
+Next, check out these vintage old computers that could be worth a fortune.

 The Canterbury Tales by Geoffrey Chaucer (worth $11.2 million)